Japanese Style Tattoo Artists

 One of the most common issues with large-scale Japanese tattoos is the incoherence of the entire design, as a consequence of crowding multiple elements into one piece.

-Therefore, when selecting the best Japanese style tattoo artists to follow on Instagram, we took in consideration the readability of the composition, the way the design interacts with the human body anatomy and the clean outlines.
+Therefore, when selecting the best Japanese style tattoo artists to follow on Instagram, we took into consideration the readability of the composition, the way the design interacts with the human body anatomy, and the clean outlines.

 SHIGE – Japan